shivamkumard107/RPCFileSystem/README.md

               {"block_id": "block2", "block_addr: [(host2,portY),...]"}
            ]
 ```
-## Minion:
+## fileServer:
-Minions are relatively simple in operations and implementation.
-Given a block address either they can read or write and forward same block to next minion.
+fileServers are relatively simple in operations and implementation.
+Given a block address either they can read or write and forward same block to next fileServer.

 methods:
 ```
-  def put(block_id, data, minions) => writes the block on local disk and forward to minions
+  def put(block_id, data, fileServers) => writes the block on local disk and forward to fileServers

   def get(block_id) => reads the block and returns the contents

-  def forward(block_id, data, minions) => calls put() on next minion with remaining minions as forward list
+  def forward(block_id, data, fileServers) => calls put() on next fileServer with remaining fileServers as forward list
 ```

 ## Client:
-Client will interact with both minions and master.
-Given a get or put operation, it will first contact master to query metadata and then pertaining minions to perform data operation.
+Client will interact with both fileServers and master.
+Given a get or put operation, it will first contact master to query metadata and then pertaining fileServers to perform data operation.

 ```
   def get(file):
-  contacts master to get metadata first and then calls appropriate minions to read blocks
+  contacts master to get metadata first and then calls appropriate fileServers to read blocks

   def put(input_file, file):
-  contacts master to allocate blocks for `file` and then reads input file in blocks and calls minions to write the blocks
+  contacts master to allocate blocks for `file` and then reads input file in blocks and calls fileServers to write the blocks
 ```

 -----

 ## Misc:
- 1. Minions will be anticipating PORT and DATA_DIR as arguments.
+ 1. fileServers will be anticipating PORT and DATA_DIR as arguments.
 Blocks will be stored under DATA_DIR.
- 2. Block size, replication factors, list of minions are hard coded in master.
+ 2. Block size, replication factors, list of fileServers are hard coded in master.
  3. We are not storing metadata on disk.